8utl3r/deskthing/README.md

 Reproducible, non-destructive macOS setup.
 Installs are manual by design.

+## Status: ✅ Complete

+All components installed, configured, and linked.
+Ready for development!

 Contents:
 - `bin/link`: symlink repo configs into `$HOME` (dry-run by default)
 - `bin/bootstrap`: run symlinks; leaves installs to you